Modern Slavery (Victim Support) Bill [HL]

 Overview

-The Modern Slavery (Victim Support) Bill aims to improve support for victims of modern slavery in the UK, particularly by extending the length of support offered and clarifying the process for granting leave to remain for adult victims.
+The Modern Slavery (Victim Support) Bill aims to improve support for victims of modern slavery in the UK.
+It strengthens existing provisions by extending the duration of support offered to adult victims, clarifying the provision of leave to remain, and introducing a safety plan for child victims to prevent re-trafficking.

 Description